 Property identification documents such as a legal description, plat map, and if applicable, site survey.
 This is not required for text amendments.

+A title report of the property from within 6 months of the application.

-Plans and other documents as necessary to evaluate the proposed application for compliance with applicable codes, including a site plan (see Subsection 19.16.030.B), building elevations, preliminary landscape and amenities plans, preliminary grading/drainage plan, and any other pertinent documents.
+Plans and other documents as necessary to evaluate the proposed application for compliance with applicable codes, including a site plan (see Subsection 19.16.030.C), building elevations, preliminary landscape and amenities plans, preliminary grading/drainage plan, and any other pertinent documents.

-Applications are subject to the Completeness Review process outlined in 19.16.030.C.
+Applications are subject to the Completeness Review process outlined in 19.16.030.D.
 An application is considered as having been accepted only when deemed a complete application and the applicable application fees have been paid.
+The payment of a partial fee and preliminary plans for a pre-submittal review does not constitute a complete application.

 Plans.